-4generatedat .
+Table 4 Shows the records for the final dataset generated after data cleaning of the records used at user Level Architecture.

 3. Procedures on Dataset: The dataset was operated using the following procedures:

 Extensive Data Cleaning: Removal of duplicate users as well as removal of duplicate tweets.